-5.2.1.1 Audit Data Generation (FAU GEN.1)
+5.2.1.1 Audit Data Generation (FAU_GEN.1)

-FAU\GEN.1.1 The TSF shall be able to generate an audit record of the following auditable a.
+FAU_GEN.1.1 The TSF shall be able to generate an audit record of the following auditable events:

+- a.
 Start-up and shutdown of the audit functions; - b.
-All auditable events for the [not specified] level of audit; and - c. [administrator login, administrator logout, self-test failures, peripheral device acceptance and rejections, [modification of the TOE user authentication device filtering whitelist and blacklist, modification of the TOE keyboard, mouse filtering blacklist, Reset to Factory Default, view audit logs, change password]].
+All auditable events for the [not specified] level of audit; and - c. [administrator login, administrator logout, self-test failures, peripheral device acceptance and rejections, [modification of the TOE keyboard, mouse filtering blacklist, Reset to Factory Default, view audit logs, change password]].